javaeews/cassandra-mongo/PRESENTATION.md

 > ***"A very observant person could also point out that Facebook uses MySQL in a way that isn't too dissimilar sharding a NoSQL database and leveraging Memcache on top of it"***

+> ***"MongoDB was known to be less reliable because it didn't support ACID transaction semantics in the early days.
+This has changed since they acquired WiredTiger and use its WiredTiger storage engine.
+Today, from the transaction perspective, MongoDB is as solid as Postgres"***  <https://www.bytebase.com/blog/postgres-vs-mongodb>

 > ***"Performance is primarily determined by the access pattern.
 If an operation involves different entities, MongoDB is usually faster because data is de-normalized and doesn't require costly joins between tables.
 On the other hand, Postgres is more capable of handling complex queries thanks to SQL and its sophisticated query optimizer."***
 <https://www.bytebase.com/blog/postgres-vs-mongodb>